k3r3ru/pydork/README.md

 # pydork
 A simple Python script to find publicly indexed subdomains of a given domain through Selenium web browser automation.
 The TLS certificate SAN field is checked for additional domains, if available on port 443.

-Optionally, the script can fetch known urls for each domain and check them against a wordlist of notoriously sensitive web server folders.
+Optionally, the script can fetch known urls for each domain from waybackmachine.com and check them against a wordlist of notoriously sensitive web server folders.

 ----------------------------------------------------------------------------------------------